Do you ever have those days where you want to hide away from it all? Last Friday was one of those days.

 Brompton Lakes is a 20 minute walk or 4 minutes drive from the market town of Richmond, Yorkshire.
 And is the perfect location, far enough out for total tranquility.
 But close enough to offer the chance to nip into to town, for an afternoon mooch around the antique shops and enjoy a glass of wine.

 All the lodges at Brompton Lakes are unique offering different styles and colour themes.
-I chose Abbey Lodge, the colour palette was just my taste, but also Abbey Lodge is a pet friendly lodge, just incase we decided to take Toby.
+I chose Abbey Lodge, the colour palette was just my taste.
+Abbey Lodge is a pet friendly lodge, just incase we decided to take Toby.

 I knew it was going to be beautiful.
 However I was not prepared for how utterly stunning Brompton Lodges is in reality.
 The lodges offer open plan living space, and have everything you could possibly need.
 Holiday at Home had thought of it all.

 The kitchen is extremely well equipped and is also sleek, modern and beautiful.
 My parents and brother were traveling with us, and we also invited my other brother and his family over to the lodge for dinner.
 We had enough plates, glasses and cutlery for everyone.
 Making Brompton Lakes the perfect place to meet up with family and friends.

 The kitchen has a utility area, which is perfect for storing recycling, and shopping bags but also has a washing machine, very handy when traveling with kids.
 The bedrooms are stylish with the comfiest of beds, and lots of storage.
 Offering 2 large modern bathrooms with showers and toiletries.